Choice Is Making Us Stupid

 You have to ask yourself why we spend all that effort making the choices.
 It’s because we know instinctively that some choices are better than others.
 If they weren’t why would we spend all that effort choosing between them?
 But that has a corollary: not everyone can have the best available choice.
 So many will have to settle for a lesser one than they hoped.
 The power to sidestep that disappointment is often down to wealth or privilege.
 Worse yet, most of us know the deck is rigged.
 The most privileged can afford to make the “best” choices, and have the widest choice available to them.
 But for them, they are not even choosing from the whole list — merely a subset.
 Below a certain point in tht list they are simply not interested in what’s available.
 If they want a new car, they’ll buy the Aston, not the Dacia, which doesn’t even make their radar, or worse yet, they will delegate making the choice to someone else, like a personal shopper, or some other benighted hired lackey.

-The feeling of powerlessness in being deprived of meaningful choices can be damaging and alienating, but I’m not sure exactly how letting people decide on whether their life depends on having almond milk in their coffee or not helps that much when the opportunity to make much bigger, more meaningful choices is not open to them.
+The feeling of powerlessness in being deprived of meaningful choices can be damaging and alienating.
+That said, I’m not sure exactly how letting people decide on whether their life depends on having almond milk in their coffee or not helps that much when the opportunity to make much bigger, more meaningful choices is not open to them.
 It’s just an illusion of control, a distraction from bigger problems, and systemic failures that continue to pile up around us.

 For those in the middle, the choice is seemingly widest, because they may be allowed to aspire to the “higher quality” choices on offer, and may even have access to some of them if they stretch, but that may also mean they have to settle for less elsewhere for some reason.
 For instance, you might mostly shop at Sainsburys, but the Aldi and Lidl middle aisle offers throw up some gems, and there also a few things that Waitrose does that you really like.
 All of those choices are available to you.
 It may seem, on the face of it, positive, but the tightrope choice walk is mentally taxing, and constant.
 Would you miss not having them all?
 Really?
 That dangling of the aspiration carrot (and the fear of failure) is the trick that pushes the middle layer on, and encourages it to engage with a process that it so damaging to them, as well as almost everyone else.